 The AWS Storage Gateway efficiently uses your internet bandwidth to speed up the upload of your on-premises application data to AWS.
 The AWS Storage Gateway compresses and only uploads data that has changed, minimizing the amount of data sent over the internet.
 You can also use AWS Direct Connect to further increase throughput and reduce your network costs by establishing a dedicated network connection between your on-premises gateway and AWS.

-The AWS Storage Gateway enables your existing on-premise to cloud backup applications to store primary backups on Amazon S3’s scalable, reliable, secure, and cost-effective storage service.
+The AWS Storage Gateway enables your existing on-premises to cloud backup applications to store primary backups on Amazon S3’s scalable, reliable, secure, and cost-effective storage service.
 You can create gateway-cached volumes and mount them as iSCSI devices to your on-premises backup application servers.
 All data is securely transferred to AWS over SSL and stored encrypted in Amazon S3 using AES 256-bit encryption.
 Using gateway-cached volumes provides an attractive alternative to the traditional choice of maintaining and scaling costly storage hardware on-premises.

 For scenarios where you want to keep your primary data or backups on-premises, you can use gateway-stored volumes to keep this data locally, and backup this data off-site to Amazon S3.
 Gateway-stored volumes provide an attractive alternative to dealing with the longer recovery times and operational burden of managing off-site tape storage for backups.